What is an account?

 For example, you can:

-Pay transaction fees in different tokens - this is sometimes known as "fee abstraction"
+Pay transaction fees in different tokens.
+This is known as fee abstraction.

 Today, Starknet offers signature abstraction.
-In the future, we will enrich the current account abstraction design (see e.g. the paymaster proposal for fee abstraction).
+In the future, we will enrich the current account abstraction design.
+For example, see the paymaster proposal for fee abstraction in the Starknet Community Forum.

 Two examples of how you might program an account to function using account abstraction are: